 I don't know about you, but I always found it a little strange how I can drop a Top Water lure out of my hand, and it (never fails) always gets hooked in me, requiring surgery to remove it!
-But a Trout, Redfish, or Snook and take a couple of swings at it or worse, roll on it like a dog diving into a cow flop and then pop off?
+But a trout, redfish, or snook, take a couple of swings at it, or worse, roll on it like a dog diving into a cow flop and then pop off?

 Other tips to help you with your post-strike hook-up ratio: